jalapeno/SRv6_dCloud_Lab/lab_4/lab_4-guide.md

   - [Lab 4 Appendix](#lab-4-appendix)
   - [End of lab 4](#end-of-lab-4)

+## Lab Objectives
+The student upon completion of Lab 3 should have achieved the following objectives:

+* Understanding of Cilium networking for Kubernetes
+* Understanding on how to configure BGP in Cilium
+* Understanding on how to configure VRF in Cilium
+* Understanding on how to configure SRv6 in Cilium

 ## Verify pre-installed Cilium is running

 Kubernetes and Cilium Enterprise are pre-installed on the Berlin VM.
 All of the following steps are to be performed on the Berlin VM unless otherwise specified.